SNRE Visiting Committee

 Geri Eileen Unger (B.S.
 '77)

-Before joining the Cleveland Botanical Garden, she was with the Chicago Zoological Society and New England Aquarium, where she served in a variety of positions, including training staff on energy audits, exhibit design for energy efficiency, natural building products, green cleaning regimens, composting plans, and waste reduction in cafeteria operations.
-She received a master's of science in 1984 from Hebrew University and is ABD from Tufts University in the field of urban and environmental policy.
+Before joining the Botanical Garden, she was with the Chicago Zoological Society, New England Aquarium, TerrAqua Environmental Science and Policy, and the Funder’s Forum on Environment and Education, where she served in a variety of positions, including regional conservation initiatives, program development and evaluation, staff mentoring, ecological footprint assessment for institutions, exhibit design and interpretation, and development of healthy, high-performance school standards.
+She received a master’s of science in 1984 from Hebrew University and is ABD from Tufts University in the field of urban and environmental policy.

 Prior to founding ConservationStrategy in 2003, Mark spent over 20 years on the staff of the National Wildlife Federation (NWF) - America's largest membership-based conservation organization - including nearly eight years as President and CEO.
 Prior to serving as CEO, Mark founded NWF's Great Lakes regional office - building it into NWF's largest regional office - and founded the University of Michigan's Environmental Law Clinic.
 Mark served on President Clinton's Trade & Environment Policy Committee, the Energy Future Coalition advisory board, and numerous U.S. Environmental Protection Agency advisory committees.
 Mark currently serves on the board of directors of the Audubon Naturalist Society, chairing its Conservation Committee, and serves on the board of the Potomac Conservancy.
 He is a graduate magna cum laude of the University of Michigan Law School where he currently serves as a Public Service Law Fellow.
 On the 30th anniversary of the Clean Water Act, Mark was named one of 30 nationwide "Clean Water Heroes."